octagonwebstudio/Premium-Addons-for-KingComposer/README.md

 ## Installation ##

+It requires KingComposer Page Builder should be activated.

-1. Install using the WordPress built-in Plugin installer, or Extract the zip file and drop the contents in the 'wp-content/plugins/' directory of your WordPress installation.
+1. Install using the WordPress built-in Plugin installer, or Extract the zip file and drop the contents in the `wp-content/plugins/` directory of your WordPress installation.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

-### Notes ###

-* It requires KingComposer Page Builder should be activated.

-### Changelog ###
+## Changelog ##

-= 0.1 - Aug 05 2019 =
+### 0.1 - Aug 05 2019 ###
 * Info: Initial Public Beta Release